“The formulation of strategy is an art. The description of the strategy, however, should not be an art.”

 The Strategy Focused Organization

 The questions related to a strategy are fundamental ones.
-We can talk a lot about vision, objectives, and KPIs, but the ultimate goal of these discussions are a well formulated strategy that will be later successfully executed.
+We can talk a lot about vision, objectives, and KPIs, but the ultimate goal of these discussions is a well formulated strategy that will be successfully executed later.

 On the on hand, there is no sense in searching for a common algorithm or template; such a template doesn’t exist, as the final strategy is always tailored to the company, on the other hand, there are certain strategy definition and description techniques that must be in the toolkit of any executive.